Contact us today to discuss your travel options with Maegan, our dedicated Australia Pet Relocation Consultant!

 180 Days Before Arrival:

-After the Rabies Vaccination (ideally within 2-3 weeks), animal must receive a Rabies Neutralizing Antibody Titre Test (RNATT) to ensure that the rabies vaccination has provided adequate rabies antibody levels and must be tested by a facility approved by the Government of Australia.
-Your Vet will send these to the approved lab listed below.
+After the Rabies Vaccination (at least 2-3 weeks later), pets must receive a Rabies Neutralizing Antibody Titre Test (RNATT) to ensure that the rabies vaccination has provided adequate rabies antibody levels and must be tested by a facility approved by the Government of Australia.
+Your vet will send these to the approved lab listed below.
 Please have your vet call them before sending to make sure they are aware of the delivery and the destination location (Australia).
 The results of the blood test must be 0.5 IU/ml or above.

 Your vet will need to scan your pet’s microchip prior to the blood draw for the RNATT Test.

-The date in which blood was drawn for this test is when the 180-day quarantine countdown begins.
-You may keep your pet in the country of origin for 150 days and send at this time, exposing the animal to the minimum 30-day quarantine period.
+The date that blood was drawn for this test is when the 190-day quarantine countdown begins.
+You may keep your pet in the country of origin for 180 days and send at this time, exposing the pet to the minimum 10-day quarantine period.

 The date of the blood sampling, the laboratory used, microchip number, and the test results shall be well noted on all health certificates.
 The matching of these numbers is critical to its success.
 Please double-check them!

-BEFORE the bloods collection and its shipment to this laboratory, please have your vet ask the lab listed below how to apply for the test, label the blood container, and send the sample.
+BEFORE the blood collection and its shipment to this laboratory, please have your vet ask the lab listed below how to apply for the test, label the blood container, and send the sample.

 Once these results have been returned to either yourself or the vet, you can begin the process of applying for the required IMPORT PERMIT.
 Please contact your Pet Relocation Agent at this time for further instruction.

-DOGS ONLY: Within 30 days of departure have your vet scan the animal’s microchip and draw blood for the following tests:
+DOGS ONLY: Have your vet scan the animal’s microchip and draw blood for the following tests:

 Note: All original results will need to travel with the dog and will also need to be recorded on the Import Permit (Veterinary Certificate A).